 Instead of exhausting your mental energy, use your energy for constructive thinking and positive action.
 Avoid over thinking and constantly worrying about those tasks day in day out – they won’t get any better in the long term just because they sit on our brain.
 Distract yourself, do something that forces you to take time to relax and enjoy your time.
 Then, once you feel like you have allowed yourself time to think of a new perspective make a plan and take action.

 Mental clutter causes serious traffic in our inner world.
-Think of it like a road jam, without each car slowing down and moving towards it’s direction the congestion would never clear.
+Think of it as a road jam, without each car slowing down and moving towards its direction the congestion would never clear.
 Use your time to really manage those inner thoughts, take them on one by one and find yourself less stressed and achieving more in no time.

 For more information about our work please email us at firstname.lastname@example.org